 #TriLikeMe is a British Triathlon campaign to show that triathlon is for everyone!
 Through a range of real life stories told by people just like you, we can prove that anyone can do a triathlon including YOU!
 Click on the stories below to become inspired and use our event search to find a triathlon event near you.

 Already involved in triathlon?
 We want to hear from you!
-Send us your case study on the link below and don’t forget to use #TriLikeMe when posting about your triathlon experiences on Facebook and Twitter.
+Send us your case study via the form at the bottom of this page and don’t forget to use #TriLikeMe when posting about your triathlon experiences on Facebook and Twitter.

 Click on a profile below to find your inspiration...

 I decided to set myself the personal challenge a few months ago of completing a triathlon before I hit 50 - which is next year!